Hardziyevich/specific-group/java-programming/doc/basics/introduction.md

 # Introduction

-Intention: This lesson provides a brief introduction of the Java programming language.
+Intention: This chapter provides a brief introduction of the Java programming language.

 ## `Java` as a Structural Language